priyank-p/reminder-app/README.md

 To quickly test reminder-app out online we do have the project hosted on [glitch](https://glitch.com), visit https://reminder-app.glitch.me/ to quickly test it out!
 Glitch does take some time to start up so expect couple of seconds of waiting time.
-If you suspect that hosted app on glitch is not up to date or doesn't work open an issue or post this at https://reminder-app.zulipchat.com and we will fix it.
+If you suspect that hosted app on glitch is not up to date or doesn't work open an issue and we will fix it.

-To provide feedback or get support we have a [reminder-app zulip server](https://reminder-app.zulipchat.com), we recommend that you do join the reminder-app zulip server, introduce your self at [#new-members stream](https://reminder-app.zulipchat.com/#narrow/stream/141123-new-members) and/or use the [#test-stream](https://reminder-app.zulipchat.com/#narrow/stream/141125-test-stream) to try out zulip and it's great thread modal (works really well!).

 # Install reminder-app